neomatrix369/awesome-ai-ml-dl/examples/tribuo/README.md

 - `JAVA_HOME` set correctly
 - Maven 3.5 of higher

-Run the Classification example as show in the [tutorial notebook](https://github.com/oracle/tribuo/blob/main/tutorials/irises-tribuo-v4.ipynb) as a Java App run from the CLI.
+Run the Classification or Regression example as illustrated in the tutorial notebooks: [Classification](https://github.com/oracle/tribuo/blob/main/tutorials/irises-tribuo-v4.ipynb) | [Regression](https://github.com/oracle/tribuo/blob/main/tutorials/regression-tribuo-v4.ipynb) as a Java App run from the CLI.

 Perform the below steps in order to be able to build and run the example provided in the [`src` folder](src/main/java/org/neomatrix369/tribuo) in this folder: